ChimeHQ/LanguageServerProtocol/README.md

 This is a Swift library for interacting with [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 It contains type definitions and utilities useful for both server- and client-side projects.

 This project was derived from [SwiftLSPClient](https://github.com/ChimeHQ/SwiftLSPClient).
 That library mixes both the underlying protocol handling with a client-level abstraction.
-It deprecated, and not officially supported.
+It is no longer officially supported.

 If you are looking for a way to interact with servers, you probably want to use the higher-level [LanguageClient](https://github.com/ChimeHQ/LanguageClient).